FAmily indoor with digital tablet

 • Are there ways to prepare the beneficiary to be a “wise receiver” of the financial gift you are thinking of making?

-Answering these questions before you make decisions about the form your gift can make the process easier for you and for the person to whom you give your gift.
+Answering these questions before you make decisions about the form of your gift with your personal tax and legal advisors can make the process easier for you and for the person to whom you give your gift.

 IMPORTANT INFORMATION